rafarioRafael/projeto_biblioteca/README.md

 ## Development server

+**Front-end**
-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Run `ng s -o` for a dev server.
 The application will automatically reload if you change any of the source files.

+**Back-end**
+Navegate to folder server with 'cd server' and run 'nodemon dist/index.js'
+> **You must execute both Frond and Back in order to Run the official version**

 ## Code scaffolding